The 10-Point Data Engineering Due Diligence Checklist for 2026

 Evidence to Request and Questions to Ask

 - Team Roster & Certifications: Request a detailed team roster for your engagement, including roles, tenure with the firm, and a list of active technical certifications.
-Ask: “Can you provide links to the official certification profiles for the lead architect and senior engineers assigned to our account on platforms like Databracks Academy or Credly?”
+Ask: “Can you provide links to the official certification profiles for the lead architect and senior engineers assigned to our account on platforms like Databricks Academy or Credly?”

 - Specialization Breadth: Evaluate the team’s skill distribution.
 A team of only cloud architects is insufficient.
 Ask: “Beyond cloud infrastructure, who on the team holds certifications in data transformation tools like dbt or orchestration platforms like Airflow?
 Describe the roles they will play.”